wasmerio/winterjs/mozjs/intl/icu/source/data/cldr-icu-readme.txt

 # necessary CLDR tools including LDML2ICUConverter, ConvertTransforms, etc.
 # This process will take several minutes.
 # Keep a log so you can investigate anything that looks suspicious.
+#
+# If you see timeout errors when building the rbnf data, for example, then the
+# system you are building on likely does not have its IP address whitelisted with
+# Unicode for access to the CLDR repository, see note on "IP address whitelisting"
+# near the top of this file.

 cd $ICU4C_DIR/source/data
 ant clean